 The risk is that if the Shire did not lease the property to the medical service, Wundowie would be without a medical practice.

-It is considered to be in the Shire's best interest to lease the building to the Wundowie Medical Centre to ensure medical facilities are maintained in the community of Wundowie.
+It is in the Shire's best interest to lease the building to the Wundowie Medical Centre to ensure medical facilities are maintained in the community of Wundowie.